 Sketches must be done on white paper no smaller than 8.5 x 11 inches and no larger than 11 x 17 inches.
 Sketches may be black and white or pastel.
 Any dry medium may be used.
 The use of paint is not permitted.
 Courtroom sketch artists are responsible for ensuring their work area is left neat and orderly with all trash disposed in the appropriate trash receptacle.
 Courtroom sketch artists must supply their own materials.
 Sketch pads will be checked at registration to confirm that the sketch pad consists of blank pages throughout the pad.

 7.4 Judging Components

 Sketches will be judged on accuracy of proportion, realism, authenticity with regard to traditional courtroom sketching, figure/ground relationship, and use of contrast.
 Each component has a value up to five points.

 Each courtroom sketch artist may submit one sketch for judging at the regional competition.
-Sketches must be delivered to the Regional Mock Trial Coordinator at the beginning of the closing assembly when the Regional Mock Trial Coordinator is collecting everything from the teachers and artists.
+Sketches must be delivered to the Regional Mock Trial Coordinator by the beginning of the closing assembly when the Regional Mock Trial Coordinator is collecting everything from the teachers and artists.
 A completed Sketch Submission Form must be attached to the front of the sketch by paperclip at the time of submission.
 The Regional Mock Trial Coordinator or designee will deliver all sketches to the State Mock Trial Coordinator, so they may be judged by the judges.
 Judges consist of art teachers/professors, professional artists, etc. with as many as 10+ judges.